 When I first wrote an article about speciality coffee roasters Kuala Lumpur back in 2015 there were just over two handfuls of local KL roasters worth noting.
 Three years later, the numbers have exploded with the originals continuing to sharpen their craft and an outstanding number of newcomers beginning to commercialize their beans.
-Spoiled for choice, here we provide an update on some of the most respected coffee roasters in KL.
+Spoiled for choice, we discover the best coffee beans for espresso as well as filter method here in an update on some of the most respected coffee roasters in KL.

 VCR was first established as a café in October 2013 and quickly became popular amongst Instagrammers for its charming setting and eye-catching menu.
 With a team continually focused on providing the highest quality of product by doing everything they could in-house, it wasn’t long before they expanded and began roasting their own coffee.